2.2.0 (release candidate)¶

 The internal code for managing chunks has been rewritten to be more efficient.
 Now no state is maintained for chunks outside of the array store, meaning that chunks do not carry any extra memory overhead not accounted for by the store.
 This negates the need for the “lazy” option present in the previous release, and this has been removed.

 The memory layout within chunks can now be set as either “C” (row-major) or “F” (column-major), which can help to provide better compression for some data (#7).
-See the tutorial section on Changing memory layout for more information.
+See the tutorial section on Chunk memory layout for more information.

 A bug has been fixed within the